aroberge/avantpy/roadmap.md

 # Roadmap

-- version 0.1: first public release (with announcement on blog)
+- version 0.1:
+  - all standard Python Errors can be caught and an explanation provided
+    - a simple tkinter-based IDE has been written as a demo
   - Consider having a simplified and translated turtle module included
     - perhaps do this via a special `magicturtle` keyword to be use on its own, which would set everything up and make a small subset of turtle functions available.
-  - all standard Python Errors can be caught and an explanation provided
-    - a simple tkinter-based IDE has been written as a demo

 ## TODO